roundup-tracker/roundup/website/README.txt

     cd ${project_home}
     vim logbuch.txt

+[ Note: all the files in the project home except htdocs that make up the website were gone.
+I created a new logbuch.txt file.
+We need to build the docs outside the sourceforge envirnment and rsync them in as there is no longer a working sphinx environment. ]

 If you get a "not trusting" error the problem is that the .hg files in use are not owned by you and hg won't use them.
 Add this to your ~/.hgrc file (create file if needed)